-If you obtained a green card through the EB-5 investor visa program, that original green card gave you what's known as "conditional," not permanent residence, and your card showed a two-year expiration date.
-This article provides guidance on the process for removing the conditions on your status and becoming a permanent resident.
+If you obtained a U.S. green card through the EB-5 investor visa program, that original green card gave you what's known as "conditional," not permanent U.S. residence.
+That's why your card shows a two-year expiration date.
+This article provides guidance on the process for removing the conditions on your immigration status and becoming a U.S. permanent resident, perhaps working your way toward U.S. citizenship.

-Keep careful track of the expiration date of your status.
-To ensure that you don't lose it, you must file the I-829 petition, provided by U.S. Citizenship and Immigration Services (USCIS), to remove the conditions on your status, within a prescribed time window.
+Keep careful track of the expiration date on your immigration status.
+To ensure that you don't lose status entirely, you must file the I-829 petition, provided by U.S. Citizenship and Immigration Services (USCIS), to remove the conditions on your status; and do so within a prescribed time window, as described below.

-The I-829 Petition by Entrepreneur to Remove Conditions must be filed "within the 90 days preceding the second anniversary of the date you obtained your conditional resident status."
-In plain English, that means you can look at the expiration date on your green card and count backward by 90 days to figure out the first date upon which you can file your I-829 petition.
+The I-829 Petition by Entrepreneur to Remove Conditions on Permanent Resident Status must be filed "within the 90 days preceding the second anniversary of the date you obtained your conditional resident status."
+In plain English, that means you look at the expiration date on your green card and count backward by 90 days.
+That's the first date upon which you can submit your I-829 petition to USCIS.

 The I-829 cannot be filed more than 90 days before your status expires.
-The 90-day limitation includes weekends as well as the final day on which your status actually expires.
+This strict 90-day limitation includes weekends as well as the final day on which your status actually expires.

-For example, let's say your status expires on October 1, 2020.
-The earliest USCIS can receive your I-829 would be July 3, 2020.
-If USCIS receives your petition on July 2, 2020, or earlier, it will consider the petition "untimely filed," and will reject and return it to you.
-Similarly, if USCIS receives the petition on October 2, 2020, after your status expires, it will reject the petition (and you will be out of status, potentially leading to removal from the U.S.).
+For example, let's say your status expires on October 1, 2022.
+The earliest USCIS can receive your I-829 would be July 3, 2022.
+If USCIS receives your petition on July 2, 2022, or earlier, it will consider the petition "untimely filed," and will reject and return it to you.
+Similarly, if USCIS receives the petition on October 2, 2022, after your status expires, it will reject the petition (and you will be out of status, potentially leading to removal from the United States).

-Additionally, if you were arrested/convicted of a crime after you became a conditional permanent resident, submit all court records concerning the arrest/conviction (but be sure to consult with an attorney about whether you have become "inadmissible" and therefore ineligible for permanent residence).
+Additionally, if you were arrested/convicted of a crime after you became a conditional permanent resident, you must submit all court records concerning the arrest/conviction.
+(But be sure to consult with an attorney about whether you have become "inadmissible" and therefore ineligible for permanent residence.)

-USCIS has proposed raising the filing fees , so consult the Form I-829 Form Instructions available at www.uscis.gov/i-829 to confirm the correct fee amount.
+USCIS regularly raises its filing fees, so consult the Form I-829 Form Instructions available at www.uscis.gov/i-829 to confirm the correct fee amount.

 The following are a few of the most critical aspects of the Form I-829 that deserve special attention: